-The systems should be placed to ensure easy access to perform maintenance and high visibility of indicators and gauges.
-A minimum space of 24" is recommended on all sides of the compressor system for ventilation and maintenance.
+Scroll Laboratory Air systems should be placed to ensure easy access to perform maintenance and high visibility of indicators and gauges.
+It is recommended that a minimum space of 24" be allowed on all sides of the compressor system for ventilation and maintenance.
 A minimum space of 36" in front of the control panel is required by NEC code.
 A vertical distance of 36" is required above the unit for ventilation and maintenance.